daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2021-03-21-simple-podcast-ad-insertion.md

 Comparing [Fig 3.](#fig-3) to [Fig 4.](#fig-4)
-notice that the algorithm places ad breaks where there is a lack of frequency content.
+notice that the algorithm places ad breaks where there is a lack of frequency content, in this case, the harmonics produced by the speaking voice;
-In this example, the algorithm is choosing to insert ads where speech is not present.
+the algorithm is choosing to
+insert ads where speech is not present.

-Here's the result of stitching in the fake ad into the fake podcast in the best of the three ad breaks the algorithm has suggested.
+Here's the result of stitching the fake ad to the fake podcast in the best of the three ad breaks the algorithm has suggested.
 This stitching isn't meant to sound good, it's just a simple cut and paste.
+Remember, we'd dish this work off to a different engineering team or tackle it in a different scope.

 {% include embed-audio.html src="/assets/audio/simple_podcast_ad_insertion/fake_stitched.mp3" %}